Dr. Ann Breidenbach, Assistant Professor

 Steph Borklund is an assistant professor of digital filmmaking.
-She has more than 10 years of experience as a producer, director and editor.
+She has more than 15 years of experience as a producer, director and editor.
 Her works include documentaries, narratives, and corporate and industrial videos.
-She previously worked as director of post production in California for Left Coast Productions, where she won several Telly, Aurora and Summit Creative awards (editing) for her corporate and industrial work.
-Borklund embraces the power of the film medium and continues to create educational and meaningful films.
-Her most recent film, I Am One, a short film about bullying, is nearing completion and getting ready for distribution.
-Other recent works include being first assistant camera on Getting Away Together, a PBS television series, and co-producing and editing the documentary Hollywood East, a film documenting the silent film era in Jacksonville, Fla.
+She previously worked as director of postproduction in California for Left Coast Productions, where she won several Telly, Aurora and Summit Creative awards (editing) for her corporate and industrial work.
+Her most recent short film, Chasing AllieCat is in postproduction.
+Other works include producing and directing I Am One (Citizen Jane Film Festival), a short educational film about bullying; co-producing and editing the documentary Hollywood East (Jacksonville Film Festival), a short documentary about the silent film era in Jacksonville, Fla.; and working as an assistant camera operator on Getting Away Together, a PBS television series.
 Her most rewarding job has been teaching at Stephens and having the opportunity to teach the next generation of female filmmakers.
 She earned her M.F.A. from Savannah College of Art and Design and a B.A. from the University of Kansas.

 Kelly Hulse, Assistant Professor

 Kelly Hulse is an assistant professor of equestrian studies.
 She has been a trainer and instructor at Mark Hulse Stables in New Bloomfield for more than 20 years.
 She is a licensed USEF judge.
 She is a past board member of the Missouri Horse Shows Association.
 She has also been an instructor at Kelwood Stables in Oregon City, Ore., and at Sea Beauty Farms in Chesterfield, Mo.
 She has a B.S. in Equestrian Science from William Woods University.